jedmike/UCF-homework-week10/README.md

 ### Overview

-In this assignment, you will make LIRI.
+In this assignment, I will make LIRI.
 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.

 ### Before You Begin